 Brenda received her Reiki I and II attunements from Reiki Master Cindy Chicoine in Urbandale (http://www.healingpartners.biz).
 She has also studied traditional shamanism and offers Soul Retrieval.

-She is a member of the Associated Massage & Bodywork Professionals, United Plant Savers, the American Herb Association, and the International Association of Healthcare Practitioners.
+She is a member of the Associated Massage & Bodywork Professionals, United Plant Savers and the American Herbalists Guild.

 She holds a bachelor's of science in journalism degree from Northwestern University in Evanston, Illinois, and attended the graduate program in literary nonfiction writing at the University of Iowa in Iowa City.